Principal Investigator

 Sètuhn obtained his MSc at ETH Zürich where he did his master thesis on the synthesis of polyphenylenes with Suzuki polycondensation.
 After his MSc, he undertook a 6 months internship at BASF SE (Ludwigshafen, Germany) where he worked on ring-opening polymerisation of cyclic carbonates.
 He then moved to the UK to undertake his PhD at the University of Warwick in the Dove group and the O’Reilly group as a joint student part of the SUSPOL-EJD Marie-Curie program (co-tutelle with the group of Prof. Taton at the University of Bordeaux) where he was researching into the synthesis of asymmetric organocatalytic nanoreactors.

-He joined the Adolphe-Merkle Institute in 2020 as a joint post-doctoral researcher between the Bruns and Weder group where he is investigating the development of polymersome-based cargo carriers to deliver morphogenetic factors as part of the NCCR Bio-inspired Materials.
+He joined the Adolphe-Merkle Institute in 2020 as a joint post-doctoral researcher between the Bruns and Weder groups where he investigated the development of polymersome-based cargo carriers to deliver morphogenetic factors as part of the NCCR Bio-inspired Materials.
+Sètuhn now works at Givaudan.

 Dr. Peng Liu